See All

 Al Maryah Island

 For a more dynamic pace, head to Al Maryah Island, where business and a glitzy lifestyle are where it's at.
-Retail therapy is top of the list in this exclusive neighbourhood.
-The newly-refurbished The Galleria mall is home to hundreds of designer and high-street stores (including Chanel, Jimmy Choo, Prada, H&M and Zara), as well as some of the best dining establishments, making it the ideal shopping and socialising destination.
+Indulge in shopping and socialising at The Galleria Mall, home to hundreds of designer and high-street stores (including Chanel, Jimmy Choo, H&M and Zara), and some of the best dining establishments.

 Book your five-star stay at the luxurious Rosewood Abu Dhabi hotel, set on the bustling Sowwah Square waterfront, or the Four Seasons Hotel Abu Dhabi nearby.
 There are a number of bridges that connect Al Maryah to Abu Dhabi, and the easiest way to get there is by taxi.